-The headspace Work and Study service is tailored to your needs and can support you in developing the skills and confidence to reach your work or study goals.
+The headspace Work & Study Online support is tailored to your needs and can support you in developing the skills and confidence to reach your work or study goals.
 It’s all online - we use webchat, video, email, or phone – so you don’t need to travel and it’s totally free!

 We can help you with:

 - Looking for & applying for jobs

 - Writing a resume and cover letter